AllaYeroshchenko/Django-Test-Automation/README.md

 Framework checks the main functionality, just 3 test cases.

-## Test Add New Resume
+## Test Add a New Resume
 This test is parametrized.
 It downloads the data from a JSON file and then runs a test for each resume from the file.
-1. Get the last resume id from database.
+1. Get the last resume id from the database.
 2. Add a new resume.
-3. Check that page has a message "Resume was added".
+3. Check that the page has a message "Resume was added".
 4. Get a new last resume id from the database.
 5. Check that the last resume id has changed.
 6. Get a new resume record from the database using the new last resume id.
-7. Check that the new resume record in the database is equal to added data.
+7. Check that the new resume record in the database is equal to the added data.
 8. Get new education records from the database using the new last resume id.
-9. Check that new education records in the database are equal to added data.
+9. Check that new education records in the database are equal to the added data.
 10. Get new experience records from the database using the new last resume id.
-11. Check that new experience records in the database are equal to added data.
+11. Check that the new experience records in the database are equal to the added data.

-## Test Delete Resume
+## Test Delete a Resume
-1. Check the quantity resumes for the current user in the database.
+1. Check the quantity of resumes for the current user in the database.
 2. If the quantity is zero add a new resume.
 3. Get the quantity of resumes before deleting.
 4. Get a list of resumes from the web page.
-5. Chose a random resume from the list.
+5. Choose a random resume from the list.
 6. Delete the random resume.
 7. Get the quantity of resumes after deleting.
-8. Check that quantity of resume is decreased by 1.
+8. Check that the quantity of resume has decreased by 1.
 9. Check that there are no records about the deleted resume in the database.
 10. Check that there are no records about education connected with the deleted resume in the database.
 11. Check that there are no records about experience connected with the deleted resume in the database.

-## Test Edit Resume
+## Test Edit a Resume
 This test is parametrized.
 It downloads the data from a JSON file and then runs a test for each resume from the file.
 But there is just one resume in the example.
-1. Check the quantity resumes for the current user in the database.
+1. Check the quantity of resumes for the current user in the database.
 2. If the quantity is zero add a new resume.
 3. Get the quantity of resumes before deleting.
 4. Get a list of resumes from the web page.
-5. Chose a random resume from the list.
+5. Choose a random resume from the list.
 6. Edit the random resume with new data.
-7. Check that page has a message "Resume was edited".
+7. Check that the page has a message "Resume was edited".
 8. Get the quantity of resumes for the current user in the database after deleting.
-9. Check that quantity of resumes didn't change.
+9. Check that the quantity of resumes hasn’t changed.
 10. Get an edited resume record from the database using the random resume id.
-11. Check that the edited resume record in the database is equal to data for editing.
+11. Check that the edited resume record in the database is equal to the data for editing.
 12. Get edited education records from the database using the random resume id.
-13. Check that the edited education records in the database are equal to data for editing.
+13. Check that the edited education records in the database are equal to the data for editing.
 14. Get edited experience records from the database using the random resume id.
-15. Check that the edited experience records in the database are equal to data for editing.
+15. Check that the edited experience records in the database are equal to the data for editing.